Azure-Samples/ms-identity-aspnet-webapp-openidconnect/README.md

 ### Overview

 This sample showcases how to develop a web application that handles sign using the Microsoft identity platform.
-It shows you how to use the new unified signing-in model that can be used to sign-in users to the app with both their [work/school account  (Azure AD account) or Microsoft account (MSA)](https://docs.microsoft.com/azure/active-directory/develop/azure-ad-endpoint-comparison).
+It shows you how to use the new unified signing-in model that can be used to sign-in users to the app with both their [work/school account  (Microsoft Entra account) or Microsoft account (MSA)](https://docs.microsoft.com/azure/active-directory/develop/azure-ad-endpoint-comparison).
 The application is implemented as an ASP.NET MVC project, while the web sign-on functionality is implemented via ASP.NET OpenId Connect OWIN middleware.

 The sample shows how to use [MSAL.NET (Microsoft Authentication Library)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to obtain an access token for [Microsoft Graph](https://graph.microsoft.com).
 Specifically, the sample shows how to retrieve the last email messages received by the signed in user, and how to send a mail message as the user using Microsoft Graph.